nani-stark-3000/Picture-Perfect/README.md

-To generate GitHub README content for your Flask project, you can provide an overview of the project, its features, and how to use it.
-Here's a template you can use:

----

 # Image Quality Assessment Web App

 This is a Flask web application for image quality assessment.
 It allows users to upload images, applies blur to them, calculates SSIM (Structural Similarity Index Measure) scores, and categorizes the images based on their quality.